 - MIJ system is usually less expensive as compared to insulated gasket flange assembly.

 The isolation joint shall consist of the following components

 1) Two spools, each consisting of a pipe segment with a beveled end for welding to the pipeline on one side, having a welded-on boltless flange at the other end for encapsulation into isolating and filler material.

 The material used for the pipe segments shall be compatible with the pipeline material.

 2) A rigid casting (retaining ring) for strength connection.

-The Internal Diameter of the Isolating Joint shall not deviate by more then +/- 2% of the nominal internal diameter of the pipeline for diameter not exceeding DN500 and +/-1.5% for nominal diameters above DN500.
+The Internal Diameter of the Isolating Joint shall not deviate by more than +/- 2% of the nominal internal diameter of the pipeline for diameters not exceeding DN500 and +/-1.5% for nominal diameters above DN500.

-The pup pieces at both end of the isolating joint should be the same wall thickness as the pipeline.
+The pup pieces at both ends of the isolating joint should be the same wall thickness as the pipeline.

 Monolithic Isolation joints are designed to match the metallurgy and application demands of the pipeline following the specifications of the project to ensure long maintenance-free service life.